 How to Get a Medical Marijuana Card in New Hampshire

-While New Hampshire has had its Therapeutic Cannabis Program (TCP) on the books since July 2013, it was considered one of the strictest medical cannabis laws in the country, making it difficult for patients to qualify and receive treatment.
-That changed in September 2017 when recreational cannabis was decriminalized and the Medical Marijuana program of New Hampshire was expanded to include more qualifying conditions.
+While New Hampshire has had its Therapeutic Cannabis Program (TCP) on the books since July 2013, it was considered one of the country’s strictest medical cannabis laws, making it difficult for patients to qualify and receive treatment with NH medical marijuana.
+That changed in September 2017, when recreational cannabis was decriminalized, and the Medical Marijuana Program of New Hampshire was expanded to include more qualifying conditions.
 As of March 31, 2020, there were 9,800 patients enrolled in the program.

 If you’re looking to apply for a medical marijuana card in New Hampshire, read this guide to discover which steps you need to take.

 Medical cannabis laws across the country have been temporarily adjusted amid the COVID-19 pandemic.
 New Hampshire is no exception.
-Dispensaries are still open for business, but operations have changed to protect customers and employees.
+NH medical marijuana dispensaries are still open for business, but operations have changed to protect customers and employees.
 The state is encouraging telemedicine consultations for new patients and renewals during this time.
 A telemedicine appointment enables a doctor to evaluate you virtually via a phone, tablet, or computer.
 Sign up at Heally to book a consultation with a registered physician in NH.

-Patients are also encouraged to designate caregivers to pick up their medical cannabis, and so the caregiver application fee has been waived and the caregiver background check process has been streamlined to speed up approvals.
+Patients are also encouraged to designate caregivers to pick up their medical marijuana.
+So the caregiver application fee has been waived, and the caregiver background check process has been streamlined to speed up approvals.

 Patients must pre-order their medical cannabis products online or by phone, and they can pick up their supply either via drive-through or curbside collection, depending on the alternative treatment center in question.

-There are three steps to getting a Registry ID Card for medical Marijuana in New Hampshire:
+There are three steps to getting a Registry ID Card to obtain medical marijuana in New Hampshire:

-- Determine If You Qualify: There are several requirements you will need to meet to get an NH medical card.
+- Determine If You Qualify: You will need to meet several requirements to get an NH medical marijuana card.